Yerson-Borda/Equilibrio/backend/README.md

 How to run:

-Input following commands to terminal:
+1- Input following command to terminal:

+    ```
-    ```python -m venv venv```
+    python -m venv venv

-    ```Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process```
+    ```

-Make sure that you have selected .venv interpreter
+2- Make sure that you have selected .venv interpreter

-Input following commands to terminal:
+3- Input following commands to terminal:

+    ```
-    ```Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process```
+    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
+    ```

+    ```
-    ```& "Your path here"/Equilibrio/.venv/Scripts/Activate.ps1```
+    & "Your path here"/Equilibrio/.venv/Scripts/Activate.ps1
+    ```

-install all requirements in the requirements.txt file using pip
+4- install all requirements in the requirements.txt file using following command:

+    ```
+    pip install -r requirements.txt
+    ```

+    Note: If you receive any errors, just pip install each component individually.
+Note that this project is made on the latest version of python.

-make sure all requirements are downloaded
+5- make sure all requirements are downloaded

+6- make a .env file in /backend and paste this information there:

+    ```
+    DATABASE_URL=sqlite:///./finance_tracker.db
+    SECRET_KEY=your-secret-key-here
+    ALGORITHM=HS256
+    ACCESS_TOKEN_EXPIRE_MINUTES=30
+    ```

+    Note: You can enter anything in the secret key but to make a secure one, you can use the following code in terminal, copy and paste the string into .env

+    ```
+    python -c "import secrets; print(secrets.token_urlsafe(32))"
+    ```

 Run this in terminal